Ready to experience better health?

 Comic credit: Mari Murmurs

-In Dr Libby’s Weight Loss for Women online course, she shares that there are nine factors that typically influence these hunger mechanisms and the many ways to get this back on track.
+In Dr Libby’s Weight Loss Redefined online course, she shares that there are nine factors that typically influence these hunger mechanisms and the many ways to get this back on track.
 The first step starts with looking at the nutrients you’re eating (and not eating), as well as the types of food that are highly nourishing (goodbye confusion!), hydration, digestion challenges, meal and snack sizes – that is until you are back in the driver’s seat of trusting your own hunger instincts – imagine the freedom that comes with living that way.

 In the course, Dr Libby then examines the eight other factors that can be creating an insatiable hunger drive, including sex hormone imbalances (think sugar cravings that intensify in the lead up to menstruation), a disrupted gut bacteria profile, never-ending stress, a poorly functioning thyroid, a congested liver and any emotional links that you may have to food and feeling hungry.